-- 2. The Company guarantees liabilities for borrowings from financial institutions. - 3.
-The interest rate on the loans has been determined by taking market interest rates into account. - 4.
+- 2. The Company guarantees liabilities for borrowings from financial institutions. - 4.
 Transactions are implemented within the CMS (Cash Management System) that centrally manages funds within the ANA Group.
 The interest rate has been reasonably determined by taking market rates into account.
 The transaction volume is the average balance during the period. - 5.
 Collateral is provided for borrowings from financial institutions.